ARMmbed/mbed-os/docs/design-documents/hal/0001-i2c-overhaul.md

   - Must save the handler and context pointers inside the `obj` pointer.
   - The context pointer is passed to the callback on transfer completion.
   - The callback must be invoked on completion unless the transfer is aborted.
-  - Handles transfer collisions and loss of arbitration if the platform supports multimaster in hardware.
+  - May handle transfer collisions and loss of arbitration if the platform supports multimaster in hardware and enabled in API.
   - `i2c_async_event_t` must be filled with the number of symbols sent to the bus during transfer.
 - `i2c_abort_async`:
   - Aborts any on-going async transfers.